 - You can enable a Trial that will wait to start charging the visitor for a set number of days.
 This feature is rarely necessary for a form.

-- Under Customer Information choose the Email field from your form that represents the visitor who submitted.
+- Under Customer Information that shows within the Other Settings towards the bottom of the page, choose the Email field from your form that represents the visitor who submitted.
 Some forms have multiple email fields, so be careful to choose the correct one.

-- Under Customer Information leave the Description and Coupon fields set to “Select a Field”.
+- Under Customer Information that shows within the Other Settings towards the bottom of the page, leave the Description and Coupon fields set to “Select a Field”.
 Those won’t be needed.

-No matter the Transaction type, you can set Metadata for your feed.
+In addition to the Billing Information, you can also set Metadata for your feed.